What to ask your audiologist before buying a hearing aid

 Hearing aid settings

 There are many different technological advances and special settings available on your hearing aid that you should ask your doctor about.
 Anti-shock settings that react appropriately to sudden loud noises are a great option for many individuals, especially those around young children or individuals who live in an urban setting.
 Data logging or memory settings may also be helpful because they log how you use hearing aids in different environments that you're regularly exposed to.
-Other settings may include a remote control, power-on delay, telecoil, noise reduction, wind noise management, digital, Bluetooth and feedback cancelation.
+Other settings may include a remote control, power-on delay, telecoil, noise reduction, wind noise management, digital, Bluetooth and feedback cancellation.

 Bring along a friend